 When the project is opened in Monaca Cloud IDE for the first time, it will perform the necessary configuration for the project under certain circumstances:

 package.json, it will execute

 npm install to install required NPM dependencies.

 Preview Log tab shows the output from the Preview server for each project.
-By default,
+The Preview Server runs

 To open a terminal, you can click the plus sign next to your tabs then choose New Terminal.

 Terminal is actually hosted by the terminal multiplexer called Tmux.
 You can override the default Tmux configuration by editing